viniciusSilvano/portifolio_vinicius/README.md

 ## npm version

-the recomended version installed via nvm is 10.16.3
+the recomended version installed via nvm is 10.24.1

+## node version
+node recomended version is 10.24.1

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.